caesargutierrez/tutorme/README.md

 # tutorme
-Simple website to find tutors.
+Simple landing page for group project to promote idea.
+Used BootStrap Freelancer starting template.